GL Communications Inc.

 Triggers and Action Settings

-Triggers and Action Settings window allows the user to filter calls based on the triggers and actions criteria set for the completed calls.
+Triggers and Action Settings allow the user to filter calls based on the triggers and actions criteria set for the completed calls.
 The filtered file can be saved in .hdl and all the voice files can be saved in .wav format (in Stereo or Mix mode) by checking "Save Call to HDL" and / or "Audio Recording" respectively.
 The file can be saved in .wav format or choose formatting options such as "Stereo", or "Mix".

 Statistics and Inband Events (Only in Detail View)